ghc/ghc/CONTRIBUTING.md

 ### Git Branches

-If your patch consists of glue code and interface changes with GHC, please open a Pull Request targeting the `ghc-head` branch.

-Otherwise, for improvements to the documentation generator, please base your pull request on the current GHC version branch (`ghc-9.0` for instance).
-The PR will be forward-ported to `ghc-head` so that documentation built within GHC can benefit from it.
+For improvements to the documentation generator, please base your pull request on the latest GHC version branch (`ghc-9.2` for instance).

 ### Building the packages